alexyakunin/Stl.Fusion.Materials/Slides/Fusion_v2/Slides.md

 }
 ```
 ---
-# InMemoryProductService - Actual One
+# InMemoryProductService - the actual one

 ```cs
 public class InMemoryProductService : IProductService